 [028] 282.5, change “dot11ColocatedRNRImplemented is true, dot11ShortSSIDListImplemented is true, the Short SSID List element is present in the Probe Request frame and includes the Short SSID field(#20492) corresponding to the SSID of an AP that is co-located with the STA and the AP is reported by the STA in a Reduced Neighbor Report element in Beacons and Probe Responses according to the rules defined in 26.17.2.4 (Out of band discovery of a 6 GHz BSS).” to “dot11ColocatedRNRImplemented is true, dot11ShortSSIDListImplemented is true, the Short SSID List element is present in the Probe Request frame and includes the Short SSID field(#20492) corresponding to the SSID of an AP that is co-located with the STA and the AP is reported by the STA in a Reduced Neighbor Report element in Beacon frames and Probe Response frames according to the rules defined in 26.17.2.4 (Out of band discovery of a 6 GHz BSS).”

+[RS: appears to have been fixed.
+No change]

 [029] 404.30, change “The Spatial Reuse Parameter Set element is optionally present in Beacons, Probe Responses and (Re)Association responses.” to “The Spatial Reuse Parameter Set element is optionally present in Beacon frames, Probe Response frames and (Re)Association response frames.”

+[RS: change to “Beacon frames, Probe Response frames and (Re)Association Response frames”]

 [030] 431.38, change “FILS Discovery and broadcast Probe Responses shall be carried in an S-MPDU (see Table 9-532 (A-MPDU contents in the S-MPDU context)).” to “FILS Discovery frames and broadcast Probe Response frames shall be carried in an S-MPDU (see Table 9-532 (A-MPDU contents in the S-MPDU context)).”

+[RS: accepted]

 [031] 151.53, change “The(#20291) ER BSS subfield(#20156) is set to 1 if the BSS corresponding to the HE AP representing this BSSID is an ER BSS(#20156) beaconing using the HE ER SU PPDU (see 26.17.6 (ER beacon generation in an ER BSS)).
 Otherwise the ER BSS subfield(#20156) is set to 0.” to “The(#20291) ER BSS subfield(#20156) is set to 1 if the BSS corresponding to the HE AP representing this BSSID is an ER BSS(#20156) transmitting Beacon frames using the HE ER SU PPDU (see 26.17.6 (ER beacon generation in an ER BSS)).
 Otherwise the ER BSS subfield(#20156) is set to 0.”

+[RS: Also, no attecedent for “the HE ER SU PPDU”. change “beaconing using the HE ER SU PPDU” to “transmitting Beacon frames using an HE ER SU PPDU”]

 [032] 243.47, change “If the BSSBasicRateSet parameter is not empty, a non-STBC PSMP frame or a non-STBC Beacon frame, ER beacon or HE SU beacon(#21163)” to “If the BSSBasicRateSet parameter is not empty, a non-STBC PSMP frame or a non-STBC Beacon frame, ER Beacon frame or HE SU Beacon frame(#21163)”

+[RS: the term ER beacon has been defined. no change]